koudylan/toxoplasma_japan/README.md

 -   `pregnancy_report.csv` (monthly pregnancy report from Jan 2018 to Oct 2021)
 -   `spiramycin.csv` (prescribed number of spiramycin doses per fiscal year from 2018 to 2021)

-The main scripts are located in the folder “main”:

-- :  `FoIEstimation.R` (estimation of FoIs and decay rate assuming SIS catalytic model)
--   `MixtureModel.R` (estimation of the means and variances for the

-The scripts for the sensitivity analysis are located in the folder "sensitivity":
+The scripts for main analysis and the sensitivity analysis are located in the folder “main” and "sensitivity", respectively.